 Planting the Tulips

-Find a good spot to plant your Tulips where they will get plenty of light and in well-draining soil.
+Find a good spot to plant your tulips where they will get plenty of light and in well-draining soil.
 If you plant Tulips in clay or other soils that retain water, they tend to rot because of a lack of air.
-Mix in some sand or other arrogate to improve the drainage of your soil.
+Mix in some sand or other arrogates to improve the drainage of your soil.

-Dig a hole in accordance to the directions provided with the Tulips.
+Dig a hole in accordance with the directions provided with the tulips.
 Larger bulbs need to be planted deeper than some of the smaller varieties, so ensure that you pay attention to the depth.
-Place the Tulip bulb in the hole with the tip facing upwards.
-This will give your bulb the greatest success rate possible, because the Tulip will not have to re-orient itself after sprouting.
+Place the tulip bulb in the hole with the tip facing upwards.
+This will give your bulb the greatest success rate possible because the tulip will not have to re-orient itself after sprouting.

 After you plant the tulip, cover the area with a layer of mulch to help fight the weeds.
 Mulch does not allow the weed seeds the sunlight and water they need to sprout.
 This is a great way to prevent weeds from growing instead of fighting them after they have dug in.

 An application of a good bulb fertilizer before the first watering will also go a long way.
 This will give the tulips a nutrient boost to help them get ready for the winter and save for spring-flowering.

 Tulips will break through the ground in early spring and be one of the first things to bloom.
 They will stay in bloom for about two weeks before they start to wilt.
 When you notice that they are wilting, cut the flowers off the stem.
 This will prevent the petals from causing fungus problems.

 Trimming the flowers off will also stop the tulip from spending any energy on producing seeds.
 This focuses all leftover energy to expanding to a second bulb underground, which will help ensure that your flower bed grows in size year after year.

 After your tulips have wilted and turned yellow, you can mow them if you wish.
 They are already done providing energy to the process of producing another bulb and will just rot over time at this point.